brotatotes/bht-automation/bht gen 1/Luke/Chapter 4/Luke 4 39 bht.md

 # Luke 4:39 Commentary Help Text

 ## BHT:
-In this verse, Luke provides a unique perspective as a physician and describes Jesus' interaction with a woman who was suffering from a high fever.
-Luke's attention to medical details and precise language highlights the compassion and healing power of Jesus, reinforcing his role as a sympathetic physician.
-The instantaneous and complete nature of the woman's healing is emphasized by Luke's use of specific verbs, indicating the immediate departure of the fever and the woman's immediate ability to rise and serve others.
+In this Bible verse, Jesus shows his compassionate and healing nature by attending to a woman who is suffering from a high fever.
+With the care and expertise of a physician, he inclines himself towards her, takes her by the hand, and lifts her up.
+Jesus displays his authority over illness by rebuking the fever, causing it to immediately leave her.
+The immediate and complete healing is evident as she rises up and begins to serve those around her.
+This verse showcases Jesus' power as a healer and his ability to bring immediate relief and restoration.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
 1. "He stood over her.
-As a physician might do." - This quote highlights the unique perspective of Luke, who was a physician himself.
-It suggests that Luke's account of the healing of the woman is detailed and precise, emphasizing his attention to medical details.
+As a physician might do." - This quote highlights the unique perspective of Luke, who portrays Jesus as a compassionate healer.
+It emphasizes Jesus' role as a physician, suggesting his care and expertise in attending to the woman's needs.

-2. "Peculiar to Luke." - This phrase indicates that the use of the word "rebuked" in this context is specific to Luke's Gospel.
-It implies that Luke's portrayal of Jesus' response to the woman's condition is distinct from the other Gospel accounts, providing a fresh insight into Jesus' actions and intentions.
+2. "Peculiar to Luke." - This phrase indicates that the actions of Jesus, such as rebuking, are distinctive to Luke's Gospel.
+It suggests that Luke's account provides a unique insight into Jesus' character and his approach to situations, setting it apart from other Gospel narratives.

 3. "Rebuked.
-Peculiar to Luke." - This concise statement reinforces the previous quote, emphasizing the significance of Luke's choice of words.
-It suggests that Luke intentionally used the term "rebuked" to convey a specific meaning or message, inviting readers to delve deeper into the implications of Jesus' rebuke in this particular situation.
+Peculiar to Luke." - This quote further emphasizes the distinctive nature of Luke's portrayal of Jesus.
+The act of rebuking implies Jesus' authority and power, highlighting his ability to confront and address issues directly.
+It adds depth to our understanding of Jesus' response to the situation at hand.

+### John Calvin:
+1. "Fevers and other diseases, famine, pestilence, and calamities of every description, are God’s heralds, by whom he executes his judgments."
+2. "The manner in which he healed them is not mentioned by Matthew and Mark: but Luke says, that it was by laying hands on each of them."
+3. "I interpret Christ’s laying hands on the sick, as meaning simply, that he recommended them to the Father, and thus obtained for them grace and deliverance from their diseases."

 ### Archibald T Robertson:
 1. "Surely we are not to take Luke to mean that Jesus here took the exorcist's position and was rebuking a malignant personality.
 The attitude of Jesus is precisely that of any kindly sympathetic physician."